Cherished for its distinctive taste and aroma, zaatar is one of Lebanon’s most flavorsome herbs.

 Harvesting fruits and vegetables is a typical summertime activity in Lebanon; the air is dry, the temperatures are high, and the trees are teeming with succulent treasures.

 Kibbeh is considered one of Lebanon’s most cherished national dishes.
-We take a trip across the country to discover kibbeh in all its forms.
+We take a trip across the country to discover kibbeh in all its forms with author, food consultant and TV host Barbara Massaad.

 The Food Heritage Foundation’s Zeinab Jeambey meets rural women around the country continuing the tradition of collecting and cooking edible wild plants.